Wiki · Concept · Last reviewed June 25, 2026

 AI in Education

-AI in education is the use of artificial-intelligence systems in teaching, learning, tutoring, assessment, administration, research, accessibility, and student support.
-It is one of the first domains where ordinary people meet AI as an authority inside a formative institution.
+AI in education is the use and governance of artificial-intelligence systems in teaching, learning, tutoring, assessment, administration, research, accessibility, and student support.
+It matters because AI now enters education as tutor, tool, evaluator, record keeper, and policy object inside institutions that shape young people, credentials, work, and civic judgment.

 Definition

 The category is broader than classroom chatbots.
-It reaches curriculum design, homework, grading, student records, behavioral monitoring, special education, higher education research, and the labor of teachers.
+It reaches curriculum design, homework, grading, student records, behavioral monitoring, special education, higher education research, procurement, and the labor of teachers.
 Because education shapes identity and opportunity, AI in education is not only an efficiency question.
-It is a question about formation.
+It is a question about formation, evidence, and institutional power.

 Common Uses